 Once you have evacuated your flat and ensured that the door is properly shut behind you, you will find yourself in a protected access corridor.
-There are two doors from the corridor leading to the ventilated lift lobby and the staircase.
+There is only one direction of escape from the corridor- the staircase.
 Find the door to the lift lobby and go through it to reach the protected staircase.